agt-binary/workflows/chinese_laguage_browser.md

 In particular, we can replace `('CR106163', ..., 'MX43167')` with `L` (from the previous section).

 ## Identify times of significant trading in a selected set of contracts and highlight disproportionate wins and losses
 The following code assume that an appropriate set of contracts is available as a `CSV` file.
-For example, we can collect the set of contracts that were purchased by users who had ever logged in using a browser whose language was set to `ZH_CN` or `TW_CN`.
+For example, we can collect the set of contracts that were purchased by users who had ever logged in using a browser whose language was set to `ZH_CN` or `ZH_TW`.

 ```
 import pandas as pd